MustafaUtkuAydogdu/UCatchYourCourse/group/akyol_giray_log.md

 * Finished and merged code templates.
 * Looked at ARCore even more (it is way way way harder than it looks).

+### ~ Week 14: May 4 to May 10 ~
+* Found out that ARCore is too complex to use raw, so researched abstractions for it (KudanAR, Sceneform).

+### ~ Week 15: May 11 to May 17 ~
+* Looked at sample apps for Sceneform and made a prototype based on those and committed it.

 ### ~ date ~
 blah, blah, blah...